mlswg/mls-protocol/draft-ietf-mls-protocol.md

 of identifiers in the credential is acceptable to the application for this client.

-### Deniable Signature Keys
+### Alternative Signature Keys

-Some 1-to-1 messaging protocols such as Signal achieve varying degrees of plausible deniability by leveraging the symmetry of the Diffie-Hellman key exchange.

 MLS uses signatures to achieve strong authentication of messages (see Section
-{{content-authentication}}).
-Since these signatures do not allow for plausible deniability, signatures on MLS messages can either be performed using the private key corresponding to the signature public key in the sender's credential, or by using another signature key that is not directly tied to the identity of the sender, thus allowing for some degree of deniability.

-Such deniable signature keys MUST be distributed and authenticated to and by each member out-of-band prior to any use for signature verification to ensure that MLS messages are still strongly authenticated.
+{{content-authentication}}), where the signature establishes a non-repudiable link between the sender's credential and the message.

+Alternative signature keys allow applications to negotiate an additional signature key out-of-band that recipients of MLS messages use to verify messages instead of the key contained in the sender's credential.

+Depending on how these alternative keys are distributed to new members, an application might be able to achive some degree of deniability w.r.t. signed MLS messages.

+To maintain strong authentication of MLS messages, the recipient of an alternative signature key for a group member MUST verify that the sender of the alternative signature key is in fact the holder of the credential in that group member's leaf.

 ### Uniquely Identifying Clients